lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/create-user-account.md

 For example, delivery companies often let people track the status of a parcel by entering a unique order number and their email or name.

-Alternatively, use the existing [GOV.UK Verify sign-in service](/service-manual/identity-assurance).
+Alternatively, use the existing [LGSS Verify sign-in service](/service-manual/identity-assurance).

 ---